 Younger children join in at any

 point in the cycle.
 The family cycles back through time periods they may have

 begin a new cycle older and able to study in more depth than in previous cycles.

 Connecting with History uses a unique approach to help each child recognize their own role in salvation history and God's purpose for their lives.

 More than just adding in saints and Church history, we highlight God's plan for our personal lives along with His plan for the world.
 Each of us has a mission and a purpose - our actions affect the history of others' lives.
 History didn't just happen a long time ago, we are living it right now!

 Studying the same time period together enriches everyone's learning experience.
 If you are not well-acquainted with history, you don't have to be an expert in history to teach your children - you will learn right along with them!
 Family learning also creates closer family bonds as you learn together.

 We connect History, Geography, Bible Studies, Church History, Literature, Composition, Arts & Crafts, and more!
-Integrating subjects enables students to make connections between information that is otherwise taught in compartments.
+Integrating subjects enables your family make connections between information that is otherwise taught in compartments.
 Connections build understanding.

-Children truly "connect" to history through reading, writing, discussion, research, memorization, and hands-on activities.
-When students are actively involved in their education they learn more than just the facts of history - they understand history.
+Your children truly "connect" to history through reading, writing, discussion, research, memorization, and hands-on activities.
+When students are actively involved in their education, they learn more than just the facts of history - they understand history.